MonkBridge House combines style, location and history

-Welcome to MonkBridge House, our independent guest house situated just a few minutes from the historic centre of York.
+Welcome to MonkBridge House, our independent family run guest house situated just a few minutes from the historic centre of York.
 When we decided to start this new chapter in our lives we were looking for a house with style, history and in a great location.
 In MonkBridge House we think we found the perfect combination.

 The house was built in 1864 and retains the style and character of a property that was once the home to prominent city merchants and two former Lord Mayors of York.
 Our aim is to redefine the typical B&B experience and so we undertook a major refurbishment.
 We can now offer you a choice of 8 stylish, luxurious and beautifully decorated double, twin or triple rooms.
 In the renovation we kept to the style of a Victorian townhouse but updated with new showers, added an air filtration system, underfloor heating, updated Wifi and USB plug sockets.
 We are just a short stroll to the centre of York, one of the most glorious and historic cities in England.
 So whether you are looking for a city break, romantic weekend, going to the races or just wanting to emerse yourself in the history and culture of this ancient city we are the ideal base.

 Paul and Fiona Hemsley

-Our award winning breakfast is served in our elegant and sunny dining room with plentiful options to suit different dietary requirements.
+Our award-winning breakfast is served in our elegant and sunny dining room with plentiful options to suit different dietary requirements.
 We have the added advantage of free on-site car parking (we may double park and so we will ask you to leave a set of keys with us, which we hold in a secure locker only accessed by you and if needed us).
 Access is down a small lane so not ideal for large SUV's but we also have permits for street parking).
 We also have secure bike lockers and a lovely heated courtyard garden where you are welcome to relax.
 We are fully licensed so you can enjoy a drink in our guest lounge or take it into the garden.
 We also have minibar fridges in each room.
 Free Wifi is available throughout the property.